swatantrasinha/nextjs-v14/README.md

 <details>
 <summary>Not Found Page </summary>
 In the above code inside function SnippetShowPage , we saw below code :
 <br />

 > import { notFound } from "next/navigation";

   This is from next - we can create our own Custom Not Found Page
-  Note:
+  <ins>Note:<.ins>  Please see screenshot 07-special-name-for-pages.png in docs folder
 </details>